MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-app-config-file.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 By adding an application configuration file (*app.config* file) to a C# project, you can customize how the common language runtime locates and loads assembly files.
-For more information about application configuration files, see [How the runtime locates assemblies (.NET Framework)](/dotnet/framework/deployment/how-the-runtime-locates-assemblies).
+For more information about application configuration files, see [How the runtime locates assemblies (.NET Framework)](/dotnet/framework/deployment/how-the-runtime-locates-assemblies) and [Assemblies in .NET](/dotnet/standard/assembly/).

 > [!NOTE]
 > UWP apps don't contain an *app.config* file.